christsven/H.E.A.T/factions/eufor-forces.md

 ### Eurocopter

 ![eurocopter](/factions/ressources/eurocopter.excalidraw.png)

+The Eurocopter Tiger is a four-blade, twin-engine attack helicopter which first entered service in 2003.
+It is manufactured by Airbus Helicopters (formerly Eurocopter), which arose from the merger of Aérospatiale's and DASA's respective helicopter divisions.
+Airbus Helicopters designates it as the EC665.

+Development of the Tiger started during the Cold War, and it was initially intended as an anti-tank helicopter platform to be used against a Soviet ground invasion of Western Europe.
+During its prolonged development period the Soviet Union collapsed, changing the European security situation.
+France and Germany chose to proceed with the Tiger, developing it instead as a multirole attack helicopter.
+It achieved operational readiness in 2008.

 | Eurocopter Tiger | <img src="/factions/nato-symbols/blufor/helicopter-attack.excalidraw.png" align="right" alt="Eurocopter Tiger" height=30 width=auto></img> |
 | :---- | ---- |